plone/documentation/develop/plone/searching_and_indexing/query.rst

 review_state is a portal_catalog index which reads portal_workflow variable "review_state".
-For more information, see what portal_workflow tool *Content* tab in ZMI contains.
+For more information, see what portal_workflow tool *Content* tab in Management Interface contains.

 Getting a random item
 =====================